STUDENT BLOG: Life as a new student in RGS sixth form

 I previously attended school in Harrogate, but decided to join Ripon Grammar for sixth form after hearing numerous good remarks about it.

-Pre-Covid-19, I had the opportunity to view the school with a current Year 13 student, and it was helpful to view the school environment from their perspective.
+I had the opportunity to view the school with a current Year 13 student, and it was helpful to view the school environment from their perspective.
 Immediately, I knew I wanted to attend Ripon Grammar School sixth form.

 The application process was simple and took place in January.
 There was also an information evening which was particularly informative and gave me the chance to meet some of the subject teachers.

-After being accepted into the school in March, I was invited to an online induction day to be introduced to the sixth form life in May.
-We were welcomed by the sixth form team, and given an online tour of the school as well as information on life in the sixth form.
+After being accepted into the school in March, I was invited to an induction day to be introduced to the sixth form life in May.
+We were welcomed by the sixth form team, and given a tour of the school as well as information on life in the sixth form.
 We also had the opportunity to fill out surveys on what we would like from the sixth form, such as activities or even what we would like to eat during lunchtimes, assuring me that it was a caring environment.

 The Plus One programme stood out to me as it is unique to RGS.
 This takes place instead of a fourth subject if you opt to take three subjects.
 This includes scheduled EPQ (extended project qualification) sessions with a supervisor, IT skills sessions as well as private study in the sixth form’s learning centre.There is also the opportunity to do volunteering, which may include charity work or helping in the younger years’ lessons.
 I chose to be a part of the school newspaper as a part of my volunteering.
 I enjoy being a part of the team to create new ideas for the newspaper and having the independence to write my own articles.